 The following editorial was written by licensed audiologist, Steven R Taddei (AuD).
-It aims to highlight and bring awareness to Tinnitus Week 2020.
+Check out his Podcast on the subject matter below.

 What Is Tinnitus?